 Cohort two: Design Council, Angel Building, 407 St John Street, London EC1V 4AB.

 No, we therefore encourage you to block out all delivery dates as shown in the application form.

 Are participants expected to bring anything along to the delivery days?

 No, all materials will be supplied to you on each delivery day.

 Who needs to attend from each local authority?
 Can it be anyone?

 The programme seeks to work with officers within local authorities who are able to lead and influence such service development and redesign.
-This means that the programme involves participants from a mix of areas, such as centrally located ‘Business Improvement Teams’ as well as those leading specific areas of commissioning.
+This means that the programme involves participants from a mix of areas, such as centrally located ‘Business Improvement Teams’ as well as those involved in public health services.

 Can the team members change throughout the delivery days?

 No, it is integral to the success of the programme that the core team members make every effort to attend each day of the programme.
 Naturally, we understand that in unforeseen circumstances this may not be possible.
 In this instance, we kindly ask each team to arrange another attendee to replace any absent members.

 What ongoing evaluation will there be?